 - offered to help in projects and report generations

 - volunteered to coach the new temporary staff and OJTs

 - honed my communication skills and confidence by facilitating meetings with the top honchos and pitching my suggestions and proposals to them

 I didn't bother to ask how the other candidate has been.
-I moved on the moment I realized what kind of dirty games were played against me.
+I moved on.
 Besides, my revenge was sweet and victorious.
 I got the nod eventually.

 I always remind myself that the sweetest victory is when you become successful and watch those who served injustice to your career make a mess out of theirs.
 I wouldn't want to see them go down the drain but if karma finds its way, it does bite real hard in the bum and that hurts!

 So, if you get bypassed, just get even positively.